Pastor Prince │ Brief Biography

 Prince’s distinguished doctoral thesis committee was led by the late theological scholar and author, Dr. Cain Hope Felder.
 Dr. Felder was a renowned and respected Professor of New Testament Language and Literature and Chair of the D.Min.
 Program at Howard University.
 Dr. Felder and the D.Min.
 Committee rigorously reviewed and recommended Prince’s doctoral thesis project for publishing and can be accessed at Howard University School of Divinity.

 As a D.Min. candidate at HU, Prince was published by the US Library of Congress for his sermon Simply Marvelous that celebrated the historic election of the first African American US President in the personage of Barack H. Obama.
 Dr. Prince has served on numerous municipal, for-profit, and nonprofit boards and committees and has hosted scores of citywide symposiums for community awareness and empowerment.
-He has preached nationally, led the consecration and ordination of church leadership, baptized new believers, wedded lovers, counseled couples, made hospital rounds providing pastoral care spiritual and emotional support to the ill and incurably ill and brought comfort and encouragement, motivation, and inspiration to thousands as he served and preached nationally.
+Dr. Prince has preached nationally, led the consecration and ordination of church leadership, baptized new believers, wedded lovers, ministered to those in bonds and humanity on sick beds providing pastoral care spiritual and emotional support to the ill and incurably ill and brought comfort and encouragement, motivation, and inspiration to thousands as he served and preached nationally.

 Dr. Prince is married to the love of his life, is a member of the Philadelphia Baptist Pastors & Ministers Conference and holds quadrilateral affiliation with the National Baptist Convention USA, Inc., Progressive National Baptist Convention, USA, Inc., the American Baptist Convention and the United Church of Christ.

 Howard University Commencement